NLKNguyen/S-Expression.JS/README.md

 ## 🙇 Your support is very much appreciated

-I create open-source projects on GitHub and continue to develop/maintain as they are helping others.
+I create open-source projects on GitHub and continue to develop/maintain them as they are helping others.
 You can integrate and use these projects in your applications for free!
-You are free to modify and redistribute anyway you like, even in commercial products.
+You are free to modify and redistribute any way you like, even in commercial products.

 I try to respond to users' feedback and feature requests as much as possible.
-Obviously, this takes a lot of time and efforts (speaking of mental context-switching between different projects and daily work).
-Therefore, if these projects help you in your work, and you want to encourage me to continue create, here are a few ways you can support me:
+This takes a lot of time and effort (speaking of mental context-switching between different projects and daily work).
+Therefore, if these projects help you in your work, and you want to support me to continue developing, here are a few ways you can support me:

 *   💬 Following my blog and social profiles listed above to help me connect with your network
 *   ⭐️ Starring this project and sharing with others as more users come, more great ideas arrive!